-Through Stockton's website, information to the general community, including students, faculty, staff, and other stakeholders will be available as we prepare to reopen the campus and centers.
-Targeted messaging kept community members informed about topics such as:
+Through Stockton's website, information to the general community, including students, faculty, staff, and other stakeholders will be available as the University reopens our facilities.
+Targeted messaging will keep community members informed about topics such as:

-- When they will return to campus and how they will be told. - What is being done to prepare the campus and keep everyone healthy. - What is expected of them in terms of physical distancing, hygiene, PPE use, etc. - What will be done to keep the campus safe (hygiene, wellness monitoring, etc.). - What will happen when we have a positive COVID-19 case in campus community.
+- When they will return to campus and how they will be told. - What is being done to prepare the campus and keep everyone healthy. - What is expected of them in terms of physical distancing, hygiene, PPE use, etc. - What will be done to keep the campus safe (hygiene, wellness monitoring, etc.). - What will happen when there is a positive COVID-19 case in the campus community.